top of page

 Wildlife Value:

 Host plant for eastern-tailed blue (Everes comyntas) larvae, which has many broods from February-November.
 The adult butterflies feed on low-lying, open or short-tubed flowers such as white sweet clover, shepherd's needle, wild strawberry, winter cress, cinquefoils, and asters.
 Bees visit for nectar.
-Birds and mammals browse the nutritious plant.
+Birds eat the seeds and mammals browse the nutritious plant.
+Also provides dense cover for birds and small mammals.

 Resources: